-Complaint Procedure: An individual who believes he/she has been harassed shall notify the Middle School/High School Principal or the Elementary Principal.
+Complaint Procedure: An individual who believes he/she has been harassed shall notify the building principal or the Elementary Principal.
 The investigator may request a written complaint and that any evidence of harassment, such as letter, tapes, or pictures, be turned over.
 Information received during the investigation shall be kept confidential to the extent possible.
 The superintendent has the authority to initiate a harassment investigation in the absence of a written complaint.